ruzenathegoat/Clementine/README.md

 # Clementine

-Clementine is a premium e-commerce landing page designed exclusively for luxury horology and high-end watches.
-It abandons traditional, safe e-commerce templates in favor of a raw, editorial neubrutalist aesthetic that demands attention.
+Clementine is an e-commerce landing page built for luxury horology and high-end watches.
+Instead of a standard e-commerce template, it uses a raw, editorial neubrutalist look.

-## Design Philosophy
+## Design philosophy

-The design language is strictly mechanical, reflecting the precision of the watches it sells:
+The design language is mechanical, matching the precision of the watches it sells:
-- **Zero Curves**: All borders and corners are set to 0px.
-Absolutely no rounded edges.
+- **Zero curves**: All borders and corners are set to 0px, no rounded edges anywhere.
-- **High Contrast**: A strict monochromatic palette.
-Pure black, pure white, and minimal greys to separate layers.
+- **High contrast**: A monochrome palette: pure black, pure white, and a few greys to separate layers.
-- **Strict Grid Architecture**: Driven by a rigid 4-column layout defined by 1px black borders that intersect flawlessly.
+- **Strict grid**: A rigid 4-column layout defined by 1px black borders.
-- **Editorial Typography**: Massive, ultra-bold Satoshi for headings, IBM Plex Sans for precise, technical body copy, and italicized Instrument Serif for luxurious accents.
+- **Editorial typography**: Bold Satoshi for headings, IBM Plex Sans for body copy, and italic Instrument Serif for accents.

-## Tech Stack
+## Tech stack

 - **Backend**: Laravel, PHP
 - **Database**: Supabase
 - **Frontend**: Tailwind CSS v4, Alpine.js, DaisyUI, Flowbite

-Note on styling: All default DaisyUI and Flowbite components are aggressively overridden via Tailwind utility classes to enforce the zero-curve, zero-shadow brutalist rule.

-## Getting Started
+## Getting started

 ### Prerequisites
 - PHP 8.2+